Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/quizhide-queaster/rules/_index.md

 Place 25 **Room Tiles** in any layout.
 If unsure, just use a 5x5 grid.

 Divide the players into two teams: **Hiders** and **Seekers**.
-It's usually recommended to only have a single Hider.
-The Seekers leave the room (or close their eyes), while the Hiders hide eggs.
+It's usually recommended to have a single Hider.

+First, the Hiders hide their eggs.

-* For each empty slot (white shape with black stroke) in a room, place a facedown egg.
+* For each empty slot (white shape with colorful stroke) in a room, place a facedown egg.
 * Then cover it up with a faceup obstacle.

-The Hiders draw 3 Hint Cards each from the deck, to hold in their hand.
+Finally, each Hider draws 3 Hint Cards from the deck into their hand.

-Once done, all Seekers return and place their pawn at different entrances to the map.
+Once done, all Seekers place their pawn at random tiles on the map.
 Finally, they draw a random **Score Card** and place it faceup before them.

+{{% remark %}}
+Multiple hiders usually want to discuss, in which case the Seekers will have to leave the room or stuff their ears.
+{{% /remark %}}

 @TODO: IMAGE EXAMPLE